Planting and transplanting hydrangeas may sound like a daunting gardening task, but the reality is that this chore is actually quite easy to handle.

 Whether you’re planting a fresh new arrival that you just purchased from the nursery or you are moving a hydrangea that you already have growing on your property, knowing the proper steps can save you a bit of stress – and help you keep your plant healthy!

 Here’s what you need to know when growing hydrangea bushes.

 When is The Best Time to Transplant Hydrangeas?

 Technically, you can transplant this kind of shrub at any time, but there are some times of the year that are more appropriate than others.

-The best time to transplant is in the spring, ideally after the last spring first but before it gets too hot.
+Similar to hydrangea propagation, the best time to transplant is in the spring, ideally after the last spring first but before it gets too hot.
 Although a hydrangea can survive transplanting in extremely warm conditions, you’ll be subjecting it to unnecessary stress if you decide to do so.

 Instead, transplant when temperatures are cool, but not freezing.
 The active growth period for these shrubs is between March and September.
 If you’re moving a larger specimen, doing so in the fall is acceptable, too.

 If you are transplanting a shrub that you just purchased from the nursery (not relocating one that is already on your property), you may need to harden it off first.
 This will help it get used to outdoor conditions, including the sunlight, wind, and fluctuating temperatures.

 To do this, start by setting your shrub outside in its container for a maximum of two hours on the first day.
 On the second day, increase the time by another hour, on the third day, by two hours, and so on.
 After about a week of this, your shrub s=hould be able to stay the whole day outdoors without any ill effects.